Kitware/CMake/Help/cpack_gen/wix.rst

  Language(s) of the installer

- Languages are compiled into the WixUI extension library.
+ Languages are compiled into the Wix ``UI`` extension library.
 To use them, simply provide the name of the culture.
 If you specify more than one culture identifier in a comma or semicolon delimited list, the first one that is found will be used.
 You can find a list of supported languages at: